emoose/xvdtool/README.md

 To decrypt non-XVC packages you'll need the correct ODK, this key should be saved as odk_key.bin in the same folder as xvdtool.
 The devkit ODK is "widely known" and a MD5 hash is provided below, but as mentioned above the retail key is currently unknown.

-Decrypting XVC packages is a different matter, XVC packages use a **CIK (Content Integrity Key)** which appears to be stored somewhere outside the package, however where and how it's stored is currently unknown.
+Decrypting XVC packages is a different matter, XVC packages use a **Content Instance Key (CIK)** which appears to be stored somewhere outside the package, however where and how it's stored is currently unknown.
 If you have the correct deobfuscated CIK for a given package you should be able to save it as cik_key.bin to decrypt the package.

 Devkit/test-signed XVC packages use a static CIK which is also "widely known" (MD5 hash provided below), this key should be saved as cik_key.bin.